-The CIT program is a community effort, bringing the police and the stakeholders together for the common goals of safety, understanding and service to the mentally ill and their families.
+The CIT program is a community effort, bringing law enforcement officers and the stakeholders together for the common goals of safety, understanding and service to the mentally ill and their families.
 According to the National Alliance on Mental Illness (NAMI), one in five families are directly affected by severe mental illness, either having a family member or a friend who is mentally ill.

 The CIT model has been instrumental in offering:

-- Specially trained officers to respond to immediate crisis calls;
+- Specially trained deputies to respond to immediate crisis calls;

 - Establishments of partnerships of law enforcement, NAMI, mental health providers and mental health consumers.

-The Arapahoe County Sheriff’s Office has 80 percent of its Public Safety Bureau uniformed deputies trained and certified in CIT.
-That figure includes our School Resource Officers.
-CIT deputies are called upon to respond to crisis calls that present them with complex issues relating to mental illness, co-occurring disorders, and developmental disabilities.
-CIT contacts are referred to the Arapahoe/Douglas Mental Health Network for follow up by its CIT Case Management Team.
+When available, CIT deputies along with co-responders called upon to respond to crisis calls that present them with complex issues relating to mental illness, co-occurring disorders, and developmental disabilities.
+When a co-responder is unavailable to respond and assist with these types of calls, deputies will make a CIT referral to the Behavioral Health Response Program for follow up.
 CIT deputies also perform their regular assignment as patrol deputies.

 The Special Intervention Unit in the Detention/ Administrative Services Bureau is staffed by CIT-training deputies who work with special needs inmates.
 A Mental Health Coordinator at the Arapahoe County Sheriff’s Office Detention Center connects inmates with mental health services and other programs.